anvilsecure/azure-sphere-re/README.md

 # Additional Projects

-A number of companies and groups have also published their findings and notes on the MS Azure Sphere device:
+Other information security companies and teams have also published their findings and notes on the MS Azure Sphere device:

 * [Reverse Engineering of Azure Sphere](https://github.com/Wiz-IO/azure-sphere-reverse-engineering)
 * [Azure Sphere Internals - Overview](https://www.comae.com/posts/2020-08-12_azure-sphere-internals-overview/)